research-software-reactor/research-software-reactor.github.io/_pages/coc.md

 We value the participation of every member of our community and want to ensure that every contributor has an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in the The Research Software Reactor is expected to show respect and courtesy to other community members at all times.
+Accordingly, everyone who participates in The Research Software Reactor is expected to show respect and courtesy to other community members at all times.

 All project members, are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion. **We do not tolerate harassment by and/or of members of our community in any form**.